GianST9/ESLL/webapp/README.md

 ```
 python app.py
 ```

 The app will start a local server (default port 8050).
-Open a web browser and navigate to `http://127.0.0.1:8050/`.
+Should open on its own, else open a web browser and navigate to `http://127.0.0.1:8050/`.

 ### Using the Dashboard